College of Health Sciences and Technology

 The diagnostic medical sonography (ultrasound) major has graduated leaders in the field since its inception.
 The curriculum combines a strong science education, practical experience, and liberal arts education to prepare you for a career in ultrasound.
 The program emphasizes skills in administration and research in addition to development of scanning and diagnostic abilities, with a focus on relevancy to clinical practice.

 Registered dietitians learn to understand people as individuals, thereby helping their clients solve their nutritional needs.
-The nutrition management major offers a challenging curriculum that prepares students to become registered dietitians and practice in diverse settings such as private practice; community nutrition and public health; wellness; sports fitness programs; corporations; clinical dietetics, hospital or long-term-care food management facilities; research; food companies; nutrition education; and restaurant consulting.
+The Dietetics and Nutrition major offers a challenging curriculum that prepares students to become registered dietitians and practice in diverse settings such as private practice; community nutrition and public health; wellness; sports fitness programs; corporations; clinical dietetics, hospital or long-term-care food management facilities; research; food companies; nutrition education; andrestaurant consulting.

 The physician assistant major is a five-year combined BS/MS program.
 The first two years are considered the “pre-professional” phase; the remaining three years are the “professional” phase and include 12 months of clinical rotation (internship) in the final year.
 Rotations expose students to distinct areas of medical practice such as family medicine, pediatrics, surgery, obstetrics, emergency medicine, geriatrics, psychiatry, and more.